-\sect{Discussion and perspectives} It has been found that the topological structure which ubiquitously exists in highly correlated condensed matter can also induce novel phenomena in dense nuclear matter.
-The chiral effective model implemented the topology change at density $\geq 2n_{0}$ and the possible emergent hidden local flavor symmetry and scale symmetry at high density nuclear matter yield the PCM for dense nuclear matter --- the sound speed approaches to the conformal limit but the trace of the energy momentum tenor is not zero --- which satisfies all the constraints from terrestrial experiments and astrophysical observations.
+It is known that the topological structure that ubiquitously exists in highly correlated condensed matter can also induce novel phenomena in dense nuclear matter.
+The chiral effective model implemented the topology change at density $\geq 2n_{0}$, and the possible emergent hidden local flavor symmetry and scale symmetry in high-density nuclear matter yield the PCM for dense nuclear matter---the sound speed approaches the conformal limit, but the trace of the energy--momentum tenor is not zero---thus, all the constraints from terrestrial experiments and astrophysical observations are satisfied.

-Alternative to the theoretical prediction of the precocious appearance of the conformal sound speed, we have simulated the experimentally interesting effect of the topology change on the waveform of the GWs emitted from the BNS mergers in this paper.
-We have also demonstrated that the location of the topology change affects the number of the inspiral orbits and the evolution time in the post-merger period more significantly than other global properties and the differences from the topology change is measurable in the on-going and upcoming facilities of the GW detection.
-The physical mechanism behind these effects is that stiffness of the EoS is changed by the change of $n_{1/2}$ and therefore the efficiency of the matter exchange between the BNSs is affected.
-Explicitly, the larger $n_{1/2}$, the stiffer the EoS and therefore the more difficult the matter exchange.
+In addition to the theoretical prediction of the precocious appearance of the conformal sound speed, we simulated the experimentally interesting effect of topology change on the waveform of the GWs emitted from the BNS mergers discussed in this paper.
+We also demonstrated that the location of the topology change affects the number of inspiral orbits and the evolution time in the postmerger period more significantly than other global properties.
+Further, we demonstrated that the differences arising from the topology change are measurable in the on-going and up-coming facilities of GW detection.
+The physical mechanism behind these effects is that the stiffness of the EoS is changed by the change of $n_{1/2}$, and therefore, the efficiency of the matter exchange between the BNSs is affected.
+We can state explicitly that the larger $n_{1/2}$, the stiffer is the EoS, and therefore, the more difficult is the matter exchange.

-The topology effect has been extensively studied and confirmed in condensed matter physics, but in nuclear physics it has not been paid close attention.
-The present paper, in combination with other astrophysical observations, gives the first hint to observe or distinguish the topology effect in nuclear physics.
+The topology effect has been extensively studied and confirmed in condensed matter physics, but the topic has not received sufficient attention in the field of nuclear physics.
+The present work, in combination with other astrophysical observations, gives the first hint to observe or distinguish the topology effect in nuclear physics.